rupeshtiwari/rupeshtiwari.github.io/_posts/2022-11-12-roadmap-for-mastering-competitive-programming-for-beginners.md

 > Are you non-computer background student?
 I am a Electronics Engineering student and have been in software company and worked more than 16 years from junior developer to as full stack developer with angular and c# asp.net and various web development technologies.
 How should I plan to learn competitive programming in order to crack Big 4 (Google, Facebook, Amazon & Microsoft) companies coding-interviews?

+Nowadays, even consulting companies like Infosys, TCS etc., are asking some coding problems in their interview.
+Therefore, if you are not preparing for FAANGM ( facebook, apple, amazon, netflix, google, microsoft) still you must learn how to code and practice coding.
+Solve easy problems from each Data Structure and sharpen your Logic skills.

 If you are a beginner like me, never start directly solving competitive programming problems.
 First solve Data Structure and Algorithm problems.
 [Read this to know what is the difference between Data Structure and Algorithm problems and Competitive Programming problems](https://rupeshtiwari.com/how-to-start-preparing-for-coding-interview/).
 So basically, you have start learning coding from basic.

 Start solving problems in below sequence to practice: